 Rite of Penance

-Here are the basics of what takes place in Confession
+The following are the basics of what takes place during Confession

 Penitent: In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

 Priest: Invites penitent to have trust in God.

 The penitent then listens to a text of Scripture which tells about God's mercy and calls us to conversion